Do Dogs Need Multivitamins?

 • Vitamin B5: Helps with energy metabolism and skin health.

-• Vitamin B7: Boosts coat health and prevents hair loss or thinning.
+• Vitamin B7: Supports coat health and helps prevent hair thinning.

-• Vitamin B12: May help with certain digestive issues and malabsorption problems.
+• Vitamin B12: May help with digestive or absorption issues.

 • Inositol: Supports brain health and improves coat condition.